brianchirls/ChromaGL/README.md

 	* source = object containing `x`, `y`, `width` and `height` representing part of image containing source to be keyed (for use with alpha)
 	* errorCallback: callback function to be called in case of error

 `.hasWebGL()`: returns true if browser supports WebGL, else false

 `.source(source)`: Set source containing video or image to key.
 Can be changed after object creation.
 - source = canvas/img/video object (or tag/id string)

 `.target(target)`: Set target canvas on which to paint keyed image.
 Can be changed after object creation.

 - target = canvas object (or tag/id string)

-`.addChromaKey(keys, channel)`
+`.addChromaKey(keys, channel)`: add one or more chroma key configurations. returns array of key id's, in case you want to remove them later

 - keys = array or single of key parameters, any of the following formats:
 	- string: 'pre' = pre-computed alpha channel, defaults to
 	- string: 'blue' or 'green' color preset